hadeer-khaled/hadeer-khaled/README.md

 - Currently, I am an open-source applications developer at <a href="https://iti.gov.eg/iti/home" target="blank"> Information Technology Institute</a>, where I am acquiring valuable technical and soft skills.

 - I graduated from the Faculty of Engineering at Cairo University in 2023 with a **very good** overall grade, and an **A+** for my graduation project.
-- During my time at university, I participated with my team in the **NLP Competition at Nile University** AI Hackathon to solve a named entity recognition problem, and we achieved **fourth place** out of ten teams.
-Moreover, I participated in the **\_VOIS Vantage 2022 Competition** - Egypt Track with two of my friends to solve real-life strategy case studies and achieved **first place** :1st_place_medal:	.
+- During my time at university, I participated with my team in the **NLP Competition at Nile University** AI Hackathon to solve a Named Entity Recognition problem, and we achieved **fourth place** out of ten teams.
+Moreover, I participated in the **\_VOIS Vantage 2022 Competition** - Egypt Track with two of my friends to solve real-life strategy case studies and achieved **first place** :1st_place_medal:.

 ## Connect with me: